Young People Strand

 We are incredibly grateful for the support that Wavelength has received to date.
 Youth Music allowed us to set up the project in 2015 for a 3 year pilot programme, and following this we had support from BBC Children in Need with funding across 2018-2021.
 We are also very grateful to have received ongoing match funding support from the Clive Richards Foundation, Birmingham Music Education Partnership and our project partners.
 It is now funded by the National Lottery Community Fund for the next 3 years.
 You can see our blogs about Wavelength on the Youth Music Network here.
 Also, please see our Wavelength 'on demand' online seminar content here, launched on World Mental Health Day, 10th October 2018. and expanded since them with new content.

-Plugin: we are delighted to have received another 3 year grant from Youth Music to develop and expand our Plugin inpatient mental health programme across 2022-25, working in 3 hospital settings across Birmingham and a new setting in Coventry.
+Plugin: we are delighted to have received a 3 year grant from Youth Music to develop and expand our Plugin inpatient mental health programme across 2022-25, working in 3 hospital settings across Birmingham and a new setting in Coventry.
 Plugin aims to embed in setting staff and our local emerging music leader workforce the skills and confidence to provide creative music making opportunities for young people in mental health inpatient settings, using accessible music technology to develop musical skills and composition and through songwriting and/or production developing emotional literacy, helping participants to express their thoughts and feelings through their original music.
 The project provides 4 paid Young Music Leader roles per year with mentoring from our experienced lead artists and training to work in the mental health sector.
 Settings involved include: Birmingham Children's Hospital Parkview Clinic, Ardenleigh FCAMHS, Woodbourne Priory Hospital and Cygnet Joyce Parker Hospital, Coventry.

 Past projects: